PourroyJean/HPC_Playground/Binding_experimentations/experimentation.md

 1. **Small Allocations (1-16MB)**:
    - Consistently low latencies across all NUMA domains (11-19ns)
-   - These sizes likely fit within the L3 cache (which is typically 32MB per CCD in EPYC 7A53)
+   - These sizes fit within a single CCD's L3 cache (32MB per CCD)
    - Very little variation between NUMA domains at these sizes
+   - L1 (32KB) and L2 (512KB) cache effects are not clearly visible at the tested size granularity, as all tested sizes exceeded L2 capacity

 2. **Medium Allocations (32-64MB)**:
-   - Sharp increase in latency (35-78ns)
+   - Sharp increase in latency (35-78ns) at 32MB
-   - 32MB shows the first significant jump (from ~18ns to ~36ns)
+   - 32MB represents the size of a single L3 cache in a CCD
+   - The jump at 32MB (from ~18ns to ~36ns) occurs when data exceeds a single L3 cache but might still fit in the two L3 caches (64MB total) within a NUMA node
-   - 64MB shows the second significant jump (from ~36ns to ~68-78ns)
-   - These sizes exceed cache capacity and require DRAM access
+   - 64MB shows the second significant jump (from ~36ns to ~68-78ns) when data exceeds the combined L3 capacity of a NUMA node, requiring full DRAM access

 3. **Large Allocations (128MB-16384MB)**:
    - Further increases in latency, with more variation between runs
    - Most cores show a pattern of increasing latency as size grows beyond 512MB
    - Some domains (particularly even-numbered ranks) show significantly higher latencies for the largest allocations
+   - At these sizes, the system is fully dependent on DRAM access patterns and memory controller behavior

 #### Latency Patterns Within NUMA Domains (Concurrent Mode)